tonytw1/hamster-wheel/README.md

 We'll use the Arduino to capture an incrementing count of the wheel revolutions.

 The Hall effect sensor has a digital output which could have been used to trigger a hardware interrupt on the Arduino.
-In practise it was not sensitive enough and did not trigger.
+In practice it was not sensitive to trigger in this setup.

-Instead, we poll the sensor's analouge output
+Instead, we poll the sensor's analogue output

-In the absense of the magnet this output averages around 480 units.
+In the absence of the magnet this output averages around 480 units.
-In the presense of the magnet it can swing +- 30 to 50 units either way.
+In the presence of the magnet it can cause a swing of +- 30 to 50 units either way.

 It's a fairly weak signal and requires fairly careful alignment on the sensor.

 The wheel wobbles quite abit; if I was doing this again I'd make sure I attached the magnet to the point where the wheel bows out the most.

 ## Code